zelisinho/anypoint-examples/http-oauth-authorization-code-web/README.md

 #### Registering an App in the Box Developer Portal ####

-The steps below are only needed in this particular example so that you can test your finished proxy for the Box API by simulating an API call from an application.
-They don't necessarily match the steps you need to carry out to test your own API.
+The steps below are only needed in this particular example so that you can test your finished application.

 1. Go to Box's developer portal: [developers.box.com](https://developers.box.com/)
 1. If you do not have an account, you need to create one [here](https://app.box.com/signup/personal).
 If you have one, click **My apps** in the upper-right corner of the [page](https://developers.box.com/).